Skip to main content

 +

 smaniches/uniprot-mcp is maintained by smaniches.
-The last recorded GitHub activity is from today, with 5 open issues.
+The last recorded GitHub activity is dated 2026-08-21, with 0 open issues.

 Are there alternatives to uniprot-mcp?